TheWhiteSasquatch/Pickles/README.md

 ### Extra Cool Features:
 - **⚙️ Settings**: Change how often it checks, how wide the chat is, sound on/off
 - **🎯 Resize Chat**: Make chat wider or thinner to hide annoying pinned messages
-- **📏 Resize Grid**: Click and drag the bottom-right corner to resize the entire video grid
+- **📏 Resize Grid**: Click and drag corners/edges to resize (click outside grid to hide and browse normally)
 - **🔄 Smart GUI**: Pickle button automatically moves to avoid being covered by the grid
 - **📸 Screenshots**: Take pictures of streams (use Ctrl+Shift+S)
 - **⌨️ Shortcuts**: Quick keyboard buttons for common actions